 One in five U.S. residents has dealt with cryptocurrency

-NBC News conducted a survey of 1,000 respondents from the U.S. as part of the study.
-This is a publication from community cryptodefix.
+NBC News conducted a survey of 1,000 respondents from the U.S. Information material from platform CryptoDeFix. as part of the study.
 The study found that 21% of residents have spent, traded or invested in digital assets at least once.
 The survey had a margin of error of 3.1%.